edsepulveda/rRapid01/README.md

 - 👋 Hi, I’m @rRapid01
-- 👀 I’m interested in Food
+- 👀 I’m interested in Programming and create solutions to your problems
 - 🌱 I’m currently learning Frontend (React,nextjs) and Backend(django,nodejs)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 rRapid01/rRapid01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.